Finalet/app-store-apps-email-scraper/README.md

 npm run start -- depth=2
 ```

-Add `rfs=0` parameter if you don't want to save results from the first step (use apps from the first step only to collect more apps and continue from them).
+Add `rfs=0` parameter if you don't want to save results from the first step (use apps from the first step only to collect "Similar apps" and continue from them).
 ```
 npm run start -- rfs=0
 ```